vlayer-xyz/vlayer/book/src/features/web.md

 What’s happening here?

 1. **Set up the `Verifier`**:
 - The `prover` variable stores the address of the `Prover` contract that generated the proof.
 - The `WebProofProver.main.selector` gets the selector for the `WebProofProver.main()` function.
 - `WebProofVerifier` inherits from `Verifier` to access the `onlyVerified` modifier, which ensures the proof is valid.
 - `WebProofVerifier` also inherits from `ERC721` to support NFTs.

 2. **Verification checks**:
-   - The `msg.sender` must match the address previously associated with the handle.
-   - The `tokenId` (a hash of the handle) must not already be minted.
+The `tokenId` (a hash of the handle) must not already be minted.

 3. **Mint the NFT**:
-   - Once verified, a unique `TwitterNFT` is minted for the user.
+Once verified, a unique `TwitterNFT` is minted for the user.

 And that's it!